-When the weather breaks, those of us not diving year round, dust off their equipment, do some work up or proficiency dives, then continue with this crazy passion called diving.
+When the weather breaks, those not diving year round, dust off their equipment, do some work up or proficiency dives, then continue with this crazy passion called diving.

 Herein lies the difference between ‘exploration‘ and ‘adventure’.
 Exploration is the pursuit of new knowledge, and often, though not always, requires venturing to a physical place that few, if any, have ventured to previously.
 The mindset behind this pursuit of knowledge is what sets the pursuit aside from ‘adventure’.
 Adventure is seeking a thrill…a predetermined effort to satisfy a personal need – to seek a rush or fulfill a conquest.
 This is often achieved by climbing a ladder – in some cases it’s climbed too fast (unknowingly) without having the deeply embedded reflexes that help with decision making when the top rung decides to break under your own weight.

-Exploration on the other hand encourages and promotes a a methodical approach to problem solving, and comes with a justifiable need.
-Sure, explorers have accidents too, but I’d argue that sacrifice in the pursuit of improving our colletive body of worldly knowledge, rather than fulfilling personal conquest is what will resonate and continue to reveal life lessons.
+Exploration on the other hand encourages and promotes a methodical approach to problem solving and comes with a justifiable need.
+Sure, explorers have accidents too, but I’d argue that sacrifice in the pursuit of improving our collective body of worldly knowledge, rather than fulfilling personal conquest is what will resonate and continue to reveal life lessons.

 Bottom line is that the recent deaths remind us that we play in high risk pool…even in the shallows.
 The dive industry needs to step up its game across the board and not make it so easy for the adventurous, even at a price.
 Yes, we need #’s of people to achieve a critical mass that makes the underwater business work, but not at the expense of putting people at an increased risk.
 There is ample opportunity through the process of identifying and engineering out risk (exploration) to sustainably engage a community and advance a body of knowledge.
 Shouldering unnecessary and recognized risks to push a boundary or break a record is just wreckless.